igormayachenkov/opuntia/README.md

 | ------------- |:-----------|
 | `_files`      | Required.
 Contains a path to your files.
 Must end with '/' |
 | `_default`    | Default filename in the directory.
 Just for GET request. ex:'index.html' |

+## Auth interface
+If parameter `_auth` is defined it is used for authorization.
+The object stored as this parameter must implement method checkAuthorized(r,next)